13 Magical Things to Do in Nice in Winter (2024-2025)

 Port Lympia in winter – Mr.Music – Shutterstock

-Treasure hunters can check out Marche aux Puces for the paintings, lamps, and vintage furniture, while history buffs can step inside the Notre Dame du Port Church, nestled on the Place Ile-de-Beauté, and admire the clock tower of the Caserne Lympia, which served as a prison housing the galley slaves working on the port in 1750.
+Treasure hunters can check out Marche aux Puces for the paintings, lamps, and vintage furniture while history buffs can step inside the Notre Dame du Port Church (at Place Ile-de-Beauté) and admire the clock tower of the Caserne Lympia.

 9. Get Festive at the Nice Christmas Market

-Swinging by Nice Christmas markets is a must to soak in that festive spirit in the South of France.
-And it is the #1 thing to do during Christmas in Nice, naturally!
+Swinging by Nice Christmas markets is a must to take in the festive spirit in this part of France!
+It is even more magical if you’re visiting during Christmas in Nice (or before when they are at their best).

 Nice Christmas market - berm_teerawat - Shutterstock